-In the meantime, online gambling continues to grow – with games such as online casino sa especially popular – and gain a dominant role in Mexican society and their economy.
+In the meantime, online gambling continues to grow – with games such as online casino sa especially popular – and it’s fair to say that online casinos are competing like crazy, and gaining a dominant role in Mexican society and its economy.
 It has been confirmed that tax revenues from gambling contributes significantly to the Government purse, with gambling directly employing over 35,000 locals and an additional 105,000 people indirectly.

 Therefore, one would argue that in light of what has been the norm for years together with the growing statistics in terms of operators, revenue, tax contributions and local jobs being created; gambling and more specifically online gambling is legal and here to stay.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp